 There are five steps to any risk assessment:

-- Decide who might be harmed by them and how;
+decide who might be harmed by them and how

-- Evaluate the risks and decide on precautions;
+evaluate the risks and decide on precautions

-- Record your findings and implement them;
+record your findings and implement them

-- Review your assessment and update it if necessary.
+review your assessment and update it if necessary

-Don't overcomplicate the process - risk assessments should be "suitable and sufficient".
+You shouldn't overcomplicate the process - risk assessments should be "suitable and sufficient".
 If your risks are well known and the necessary control measures are easy to apply, your risk assessment should also be simple.

 If your business is small and you are confident that you understand what's involved, you can do the assessment yourself - you don't have to be a health and safety expert.
 If you work in a larger business you could ask a health and safety expert to help you.

-Risks and hazards
+Identification of risks and hazards